 For this ultimate creamiest green bean casserole I whipped up a simple white sauce flavored with sautéed mushrooms and garlic, then added the secret ingredient that makes it creamier than creamy—cream cheese!
 Yeah, sounds weird, but when I tell you I was licking the pan after transferring everything to the casserole dish to bake, I’m not kidding.
 This mushroom cream sauce was soooo good and seriously tasted just like store bought cream-of-mushroom soup (except better, of course).

-I really like whole green beans for this because I think it makes this usually visually unappealing dish a little prettier, but you could totally use cut or French-cut green beans if you’d like.
-My beans were in a strange 20 ounce package, but I think the amount of sauce I made could have probably handled up to 1.5 pounds of frozen beans.
-So if needed, use one and a half one-pound bags of frozen beans.
-You can use fresh beans if you prefer, just blanch them in boiling water for about 3-5 minutes, or just until they turn bright green and lose their raw edge (they should still be firm), before adding them to the casserole.
+I really like whole green beans for this Green Bean Casserole because I think it the dish at least a little prettier, but you can use cut or French-cut green beans if you’d like.
+Whichever shape you use, I suggest using either frozen or fresh, but not canned beans.
+Canned green beans tend to be much too soft in both texture and flavor, and over salted.
+If using fresh green beans, just blanch them in boiling water for about 3-5 minutes, or just until they turn bright green and lose their raw edge (they should still be firm), before adding them to the casserole.

 Creamiest Green Bean Casserole

 - 1 cup whole milk ($0.31)

 - Wash the mushrooms then roughly chop them into small pieces.
 Mince the garlic.
 Begin preheating the oven to 350ºF.

 - Heat a large skillet over medium, then add the olive oil.
 Swirl to coat the surface of the skillet, then add the mushrooms, garlic, and a pinch of salt and pepper.
 Sauté the mushrooms until they release all their moisture, the skillet dries up again, and the edges of the mushrooms begin to brown slightly (7-10 minutes).